PaddlePaddle/PaddleSpeech/examples/aishell3/vc1/README.md

 ```
 The `embed` contains the generated speaker embedding for each sentence in AISHELL-3, which has the same file structure with wav files and the format is  `.npy`.

 The computing time of utterance embedding can be x hours.

-The dataset is split into 3 parts, namely `train`, `dev` and` test`, each of which contains a `norm` and `raw` sub folder.
-The raw folder contains speech、pitch and energy features of each utterances, while the norm folder contains normalized ones.
+The dataset is split into 3 parts, namely `train`, `dev`, and` test`, each of which contains a `norm` and `raw` subfolder.
+The raw folder contains speech、pitch and energy features of each utterance, while the norm folder contains normalized ones.
 The statistics used to normalize features are computed from the training set, which is located in `dump/train/*_stats.npy`.

-Also there is a `metadata.jsonl` in each subfolder.
-It is a table-like file which contains phones, text_lengths, speech_lengths, durations, path of speech features, path of pitch features, path of energy features, speaker and id of each utterance.
+Also, there is a `metadata.jsonl` in each subfolder.
+It is a table-like file that contains phones, text_lengths, speech_lengths, durations, the path of speech features, the path of pitch features, the path of energy features, speaker, and id of each utterance.

 The preprocessing step is very similar to that one of [tts3](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/aishell3/tts3), but there is one more `ge2e/inference` step here.

 ### Model Training
 `./local/train.sh` calls `${BIN_DIR}/train.py`.
 ```bash
 CUDA_VISIBLE_DEVICES=${gpus} ./local/train.sh ${conf_path} ${train_output_path}
 ```
 The training step is very similar to that one of [tts3](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/aishell3/tts3), but we should set `--voice-cloning=True` when calling `${BIN_DIR}/train.py`.

 ### Synthesizing
 We use [parallel wavegan](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/aishell3/voc1) as the neural vocoder.